HE-Xinyu/algorithms/README.md

 # algorithms
-Implementations for algorithms in CLRS and UTAustin CS388G (online) course in C++11.
+Implementations for algorithms in CLRS and UTAustin CS388G (online) course in C++11, as well as algorithms that I found interesting.

 ## Introduction
 [CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) is an excellent algorithm book in great depth.
 It covers a huge range of different algorithms, and some of them can be difficult to understand and implement.